-When you connect to a wifi network and hover over the wireless symbol in the lower right hand corner of your screen, normally it tells you the name of the network, plus the words “Internet Access.”
+When you connect to a wifi network and hover over the wireless symbol in the lower right hand corner of your screen, normally it tells you the name of the network, plus the words “Internet Access,” and, maybe, whether it’s secured.
 That tells you you’re connected to the network and, obviously, that the Internet works.
 That’s probably what you want.
 These days it’s pretty rare for someone to connect to a network and not want Internet access.

 Sometimes the network works, but the Internet doesn’t.
 When this happens, you get the confusing error message that says No Internet, Secured.
 This tells you that the network works.
 It also tells you that the network is secured with some kind of encryption.
 But it means you can’t get to the Internet.
 Secure wifi is important, but lack of Internet access is a more immediate concern.

 The message is telling you two different things.
 One’s good and one’s bad, and it’s not exactly clear.
 Even a slight change to “Secured but no Internet,” would make it much easier to understand.

 When this happens, you can verify this by opening a command prompt and typing ping google.com and hitting enter.
 If you see the message request timed out, Google is unreachable.
 If you can’t reach Google, chances are the Internet is down.
 You can try pinging another web site to verify.
 I usually ping yahoo.com out of habit, but any site that’s always up is OK.

 To do this on Windows, click your Windows logo in the left hand corner of the screen and start typing cmd.
 Click on Command Prompt.
 Then type ping google.com followed by ping yahoo.com and watch the response.
 When you’re done, click the X in the right hand corner of the window.
 This works on both Windows 7 and Windows 10.
 From Windows 8, the easiest thing to do is right-click the Windows logo, then select Powershell from the menu and type your ping commands.